-In discharging its oversight responsibility regarding the audit process, the Audit Committee obtained a written statement from the independent auditors describing all relationships between the auditors and the Company that might bear on their independence, consistent with Independence Standards Board Standard No. 1 Independence Discussions with Audit Committees."
+In discharging its oversight responsibility regarding the audit process, the Audit Committee received a written statement from the independent auditors describing all relationships between the auditors and the Company that might bear on their independence, consistent with Independence Standards Board Standard No. 1 -"Independence Discussions with Audit Committees."
 In addition, the Audit Committee discussed with the auditors any relationships that may impact their objectivity and independence and satisfied itself as to the auditors' independence.
-The Audit Committee also discussed and reviewed with the independent auditors all communications required by generally accepted auditing standards, including those described in Statement on Auditing Standards No. 61, Communication with Audit Committees."
+The Audit Committee also discussed and reviewed with the independent auditors all communications required by generally accepted auditing standards, including those described in Statement on Auditing Standards No. 61, "Communication with Audit Committees."

 Management is responsible for the preparation of the Company's financial statements and the independent auditors are responsible for the audit of those statements.
-During 2000, the Audit Committee members received the quarterly financial information for review and comment prior to filing Form 10-Q with the Securities and Exchange Commission.
-In fulfilling its responsibilities for the financial statements for fiscal year 2000, the Audit Committee reviewed the audited financial statements of the Company, for the fiscal year ended December 31, 2000, with management and the independent auditors.
-Based on the reviews with management and the independent auditors discussed above, the Audit Committee recommended to the Board that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2000, for filing with the Securities and Exchange Commission.
+In November 2001, the Audit Committee reviewed the financial presentation and public disclosures regarding the accounting recognition of an extraordinary non-cash charge resulting from Restructuring Orders issued by the Massachusetts Department of Telecommunications and Energy.
+In addition, during 2001, the Audit Committee members received the quarterly financial information for review and comment prior to the filing of Form 10-Q with the Securities and Exchange Commission.
+In fulfilling its responsibilities for the financial statements for fiscal year 2001, the Audit Committee also reviewed the audited financial statements of the Company, for the fiscal year ended December 31, 2001, with management and the independent auditors.
+This review included a discussion of the accounting recognition and financial presentation regarding a charge to write down the book value of a non-utility investment resulting from a decrease in market valuation as prescribed in FASB 115, "Accounting for Certain Investments in Debt and Equity Securities."
+Based on the reviews with management and the independent auditors, the Audit Committee recommended that the Board of Directors include the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2001, for filing with the Securities and Exchange Commission.